kubernetes/enhancements/keps/sig-scheduling/6080-dra-derived-attributes/README.md

 ### CEL Environment & Validation
 - **Environment**: The CEL environment for `Expression` is exactly the same as that for `CELDeviceSelector`, containing a single variable `device`.
+- **Evaluation Order**: Derived attributes are evaluated **after** the device request's `CELDeviceSelector` has filtered candidate devices.
+They are not injected into the selector's CEL environment and are exclusively used for evaluating constraints like `matchAttribute` and `distinctAttribute`.
 - **Return Type**: The CEL expression must evaluate to a scalar (string, integer, boolean, or semver) or a list of these scalars (`[]string`, `[]int64`, `[]bool`, `[]semver`).